instruments for mediating experience

 we play pretend. interruptions occur - we get called to dinner. she exits her role and the world we are in.
 I do not.
 I remain within the structure, unwilling to risk its dissolution, making sure everything stays in place, eager - as I was - for her return. if a world feels underdeveloped, if an opening in my stories leads nowhere, the game halts, and her disappointment is immediate, visible, soon turning into boredom and even a tinge of sadness.
 I fear such outcomes, so I must make sure we avoid them at all times.

-in time I got very good at my craft. the worlds constructed acquired a sense of completeness that increasingly began surpassing that of the external one.
+in time I get very good at my craft. my worlds acquire a sense of completeness that increasingly begins surpassing that of the external one.

 oil on canvas.